 When CROs and Sponsors recognize that work-life balance is imperative and make changes that benefit their CTMs, productivity will increase and turnover will decrease.

-Based on the suggestions mentioned above for how CTMs can find work-life balance, here are 4 suggestions for CROs and Sponsors to help CTMs prioritize a healthy balance:
+Based on the suggestions mentioned above for how CTMs can find work-life balance, here are four suggestions for CROs and Sponsors to help CTMs prioritize a healthy balance:

 - Encourage CTMs to take their PTO.